internetofdongs/IoD-ButtSniffer/README.md

 - Grab the IoD-ButtSniffer scripts (git clone https://github.com/internetofdongs/IoD-ButtSniffer)

-- Change into the IoD-ButtSniffer directory (cd IoD-ButtSniffer) and run the scripts:
+- Change into the IoD-ButtSniffer directory (cd IoD-ButtSniffer) and run the scripts (no sudo needed, the script calls sudo when needed):

 There are 3 main scripts to run and should be run in this order: